 My take on the Norse concept of fate is based on the meaning of the names of the Norns provided by Henning Kure, which I presented and discussed above; and also on something as unscientific as feeling or intuition.

 Complete fatalism just doesn’t ring true, and it is also foreign thinking to the current ethnic Scandinavians.
-Of course, Scandinavian culture today is fundamentally Christian and has been for centuries; but still - again very unscientific here - I feel an underlying connection to our pagan roots present in our thinking.
-One need only consider attitudes to sex and public nudity to immediately see how the Scandinavian culture differs from many others.
-A coincidence that free porn was first born in Copenhagen, Denmark?
-I think not.
-I am not implying that all Scandinavians are free with their bodies or promiscuous nymphomaniacs.
-We certainly aren’t, but strongly puritan ideology is very limited to small pockets of extremist Christian groups.
+Of course, Scandinavian culture today is fundamentally Christian and has been for centuries; but still – again very unscientific here – I feel an underlying connection to our pagan roots present in our thinking.
+One need only consider attitudes to sex and public nudity to immediately see how the Scandinavian culture differs from many other Christian cultures.

 How I see the Norse concept of fate